- What is a Java application?

 Regardless of the type of window to generate, the first screen of the wizard is used to specify the type of connection to the database:

-- HFSQL (in Windows or Linux): the standard wizard for window creation is proposed.
+- HFSQL (in Windows or Linux): the standard window creation wizard is proposed.

-- JDBC: you have the ability to specify the parameters for connecting to the database using the JDBC driver.
+- JDBC: you can then specify the parameters for connecting to the database that uses the JDBC driver.

 Test of Java project in the editor